 Taking time out from Facebook now & then

-I stopped Face-booking some 48 hours ago and I can’t tell you how free I feel!
+I can’t tell you how free I feel!

 Did I break a habit, a long-standing one?
 I kind of think so.
-I’d go on Facebook every day after sorting through my g-mail under contoveros@gmail.com.
+I’d go on Facebook every day after sorting through my Gmail under contoveros@gmail.com.
 I’ve been doing this for about a year now.

-I’d spend about an hour each time, scrolling until I found something interesting and then I’d click the link saying that I “like” the message.
-If it really moved me, I’d even “share” it over my own Facebook forum.
-I’d arrange for it to appear on what is called my “timeline.”
+I’d spend about an hour each time, scrolling until I found something interesting, and then I’d click the link saying that I “like” the message.

-Trouble is, I was checking out Facebook and my e-mail two, three or even four times a day.
-I don’t know why.
-I simply got hooked on knowing what other people were saying and in my own small way, a chance to stay in touch with people without being in their physical presence.
 Don’t get me wrong.
-I’m a social animal and I meet with people at Sunday services, meditation groups twice a week as well as acupuncturists once a week and a friendly doctor at the Veterans Administration hospital about twice a month.
-That doesn’t include my therapist for PTSD once a month, as well as my son, who I see twice or even three or four times a day.
+I’m a social animal and I meet with people at Sunday services, meditation groups twice a week, as well as acupuncturists once a week, and a friendly doctor at the Veterans Administration hospital about twice a month.
+That doesn’t include my therapist for PTSD once a month, as well as my son, whom I see twice or even three or four times a day.

 Almost 48 hours now.
 It’s been tough.
-I wanted to check out my blog to see if anyone was reading my entries.
+I wanted to check out my Blog to see if anyone was reading my entries.
 I fought the urge and meditated instead.
 In fact, I have sought out other activities to pursue instead of going on my I-Phone or laptop computer.
 I’m reading more and watching more movies on television.

 I paid some bills, exercised at LA Fitness and am spending time in a public library as I write this.
 I see and commune with real life people and enjoy seeing them return smiles I gladly offer whether I know them or not.